 Farryl Groder, M.S.

 Farryl is a class 2018 alumnus who graduated with a Mechanical Engineering Bachelor's and went on to pursue a Master's also in Mechanical Engineering.
-She is currently a research engineer at Tozuda LLC.
+They were recently hired by Lockheed Martin as a reliability and maintainability engineer.

 John Martinez, M.S.

 John is a class 2018 Stevens alumnus who graduated with a Biomedical Engineering Bachelor's.
 He is currently a business analyst at Weber Shandwick.

 Michael is a class of 2020 alumnus of Camarillo Lab, graduating with a Ph.D. in Mechanical Engineering.

 Thibaut Detroux, Ph.D.